 Wally King, with his family and stockmen, drive livestock over hundreds of kilometres of dry country to take up their new selection at Bitter Springs, in central Australia.

-A government trooper warns them that they are moving onto a waterhole that is home to a clan of Aborigines, but King believes he has all the rights.
+A government trooper warns them that they are moving onto a waterhole that is home to a clan of Aboriginal people, but King believes he has all the rights.

-Trouble begins soon after they arrive, when Wally’s son John shoots a kangaroo that some Aborigines are trying to spear.
-Englishman Tommy and his son Charlie are abducted, and the Aborigines burn down the makeshift homestead that Scottish carpenter Mac has built.
+Trouble begins soon after they arrive, when Wally’s son John shoots a kangaroo that some Aboriginal people are trying to spear.
+Englishman Tommy and his son Charlie are abducted, and the Aboriginal people burn down the makeshift homestead that Scottish carpenter Mac has built.

 Hot-headed John kills a young tribesman in a skirmish and is speared trying to get water.
-The Aborigines cut the family off from the waterhole to force them out.
+The Aboriginal people cut the family off from the waterhole to force them out.

 As they await the final attack, the trooper arrives with reinforcements.
-He has orders to round up the Aborigines and move them off their traditional lands, an order with which he disagrees.
+He has orders to round up the Aboriginal people and move them off their traditional lands, an order with which he disagrees.